WilsonMcC/Final-Project-Encrypter/README.md

 in this screenshot I encrypted Test_Bear.txt so then the program output the file Test_Bear.txt_Encrypted to the directory

 6. In the directory where you ran the program, there should now be a file called Key_file.txt.
-This is the key you will use the decrypt the file you have just encrypted.
+This is the key you will use to decrypt the file copy you have just encrypted.

 7.